cmeshorer/karaoke/README.md

 # ℹ️ Introduction

-This is an app for creating & exporting Spotify playlists.
+This is an app that reimagines Spotify playlist creation.
 It was built using React and the Spotify Web API.
-It is intended to evolve into a real Karaoke (カラオケ) 🎤 machine that would allow users to view lyrics and sing along to their favorite tunes.
+It is intended to evolve into a real Karaoke (カラオケ) 🎤 machine that would allow users to view lyrics to their favorite songs, in a colorful environment synched to the playlist "mood".
+The app will also enable 3D visualization of relevant API data, to get a deeper understanding of the music.

 # ✅ Features